UCoCoSH2020/UCoCoS-Software-Package/README.txt

-To use the package extract all files in one directory, and open the file index.html.
+To use the package extract the UCoCoS_Package.zip file in one directory, and open the file index.html.

 The package includes the following tools: